jpaulm/javafbp/README.md

 ### Running in Eclipse

-Go to `Properties/Java Build Path` for your project; click on `Add External Jars`, add your JavaFBP jar file to the list, and then hit `Apply' and `OK`.
+Go to `Properties/Java Build Path` for your project; click on `Add External Jars`, add your JavaFBP jar file to the list, and then hit `Apply` and `OK`.

 Select `Debug` for your project.